scools/Home/index.md

 ***

 <p align="center">
-This is an open-membership, professional learning community for early-career researchers in child development and related fields.
-Meetings are held monthly every third Thursday from 2-4pm.
-This GitHub Repository serves as a collaboration tool.
+The Research Network is an open-membership, multi-sector, professional learning community for early-career researchers in child development, education and related social sciences.
+Members are from local universities, research institutes, non-profits, K12 districts, cities, King County, state government.
+Meetings are held monthly every third Thursday from 2-4pm with the goal of learning, discussing methodology, sharing current studies, uplifting opportunities for collaboration, centering racial equity, impacted communities and information for impact.
+This site serves as a collaboration tool and resource hub.
 </p>

 ***